mockoon/cli/README.md

 ## Use your mocks in the CLI

-The CLI currently supports only data files (exported or not) in Mockoon's format.
+The CLI currently supports only data files in Mockoon's format.
 The CLI can import and migrate data from older versions of Mockoon.
 However, it doesn't alter the file you provide and only migrates a copy.
-If you created or exported your mock with a more recent version of the application, you need to update your CLI with the following command: `npm install -g @mockoon/cli`.
+If you created your mock with a more recent version of the application, you need to update your CLI with the following command: `npm install -g @mockoon/cli`.

-Two methods are available to run your mocks with the CLI: directly using a Mockoon's environment file or an export file.

-### Use a Mockoon environment file (preferred method)

-Following Mockoon's changes in version [1.16.0](https://github.com/mockoon/mockoon/releases/tag/v1.16.0) and starting with CLI [v1.2.0](https://github.com/mockoon/cli/releases/tag/v1.2.0), the latter is directly compatible with Mockoon's environment files, without the need to use the export method (see below).

 You can run your mock in one single step using the [start command](#mockoon-cli-start) and replacing `~/path/to/your-environment-file.json` by the actual location of your Mockoon environment file: